akojenuserah/Empower-Her-SQL-Project/README.md

 - Created a database for my working environment.
 - Created a table each for the sheets.
 NOTE: While creating the orders table, I encountered some challenges and below were the ways I solved them;
      - The major challenge was with the shipped_date column having NULL values and the NOT NULL constraint did not work for it.
 I made research and found out that Pgadmin cannot read in a null value in a date format column.
-So I changed the null values to 4/1/1990 which was later changed to null values after uploadig the files into the table.
+So I changed the null values to 4/1/1990.
      - The other constraint was with the shipper_id colum and the NOT NULL constraint could also not work for it.
-So, i filled the null values with 0 which i later chaged to null after loadig the datasetitothe table.
+So, i filled the null values with 0.

 - Answered some questions by running queries.